 This document is intended to be a living document, evolving until the GLAST launch, scheduled in October 2007, and possibly beyond.
-The initial draft has been written up by Anita Reimer and Greg Madejski with significant contributions from Chuck Dermer, and Luis C. Reyes (EBL section).
+The initial draft has been written up by Anita Reimer and Greg Madejski with significant contributions from Chuck Dermer.